apereo/apereo.github.io/_posts/cas/2018-08-27-cas5-maxmind-isp-interrupt-integration.md

 That's it.

-_I should note however that our requirement later on changed to present the same sort of warning **before** any of the authentication flows have commenced.
+_I should note that our requirement later on changed to present the same sort of warning **before** any of the authentication flows have commenced.
 An interesting nuance indeed, as the user must face the warning page before CAS presents the login screen and family in the browser, and one we might cover in a separate blog post._

 ## Finale